 Students in 1st-8th grades are permitted to bring a packaged certified kosher snack to enjoy during recess.
 Whole or cut fruit and vegetables can be brought in.
-In the interest of safety and wellness, due to allergies and dietary restrictions, students should not share their snack with other students.
+In the interest of safety and wellness, due to allergies and dietary restrictions, students are not allowed to share their snack with other students.
 Non-perishable snacks that do not require cold storage or heating are recommended.